Faithful Implementations of Distributed Algorithms and Control Laws

-Notice that the above algorithm has an attractive form for a distributed implementation since (\ref{ahu1}) can be executed by the $i$-th follower and (\ref{ahu2}) can be executed by the leader.
+Notice that the above algorithm has an attractive form for a distributed implementation since (\ref{ahu1}) can be executed by the followers.
 This type of parallelization is known as \emph{dual decomposition}.
 By increasing the number of iterations, the optimal social decision can be approximated with an arbitrary accuracy, provided that the followers faithfully implement (\ref{ahu1}).

-What kind of side payment (tax/subsidy) mechanism is sufficient to incentivise followers to execute (\ref{ahu1})?
-Let us make the first attempt.
-Following \cite{johari2004}, suppose $N$ players share a communication link with capacity $c$.
-Let $z_i\in\mathbb{R}$ be the allocation to player $i$, whose cost function is $v_i(z_i;\theta_i)$.
-The leader is interested in solving (\ref{originalprob}) in which (\ref{originalprob2}) is now $\sum_{i=1}^N z_i=c$.
-To this end, suppose that the leader (auctioneer) designed the following format of auction: \begin{itemize}[leftmargin=*] \item[] {\bf Step 1}: Each player has some initial value $z_i^0$, and the auctioneer has some initial value $\lambda^0$. \item[] {\bf Step 2}: Run iteration (\ref{ahu}) until it reaches at a convergence to $(z_1^*,\cdots, z_N^*, \lambda^*)$. \item[] {\bf Step 3}: Auctioneer determines bandwidth allocation according to $(z_1^*,\cdots, z_N^*)$, and each player makes payment $p_i^0=\lambda^* z_i^*$ to the auctioneer. \end{itemize}
+What kind of side payment (tax/subsidy) mechanism do we need to incentivize the followers to execute (\ref{ahu1})?
+Let us make a first attempt.
+Suppose that the leader introduces the following format of auction mechanism: \begin{itemize}[leftmargin=*] \item[] {\bf Step 1}: Each follower has some initial value $z_i^0$, and the leader has some initial value $\lambda^0$. \item[] {\bf Step 2}: Run iteration (\ref{ahu}) until it reaches a convergence to $(z_1^*,\cdots, z_N^*, \lambda^*)$. \item[] {\bf Step 3}: The leader determines the allocation according to $(z_1^*,\cdots, z_N^*)$, and each player makes a payment $p_i^0=\lambda^* z_i^*$ to the leader. \end{itemize}

-In microeconomic theory, $\lambda^*$ is known as the ``market clearing price" under which demand $\sum_{i=1}^N z_i$ and supply $c$ are balanced.
-The above auction mechanism employs a particular type of tax mechanism $p_i^0$ which is very natural: the monetary charge imposed on the $i$-th player is calculated by the share he has won times the market clearing price.
+In microeconomic theory, $\lambda^*$ is known as the ``market-clearing price" under which demand $\sum_{i=1}^N R_iz_i$ and supply $c$ are balanced.
+The above mechanism employs a particular type of tax rule $p_i^0$ which is very natural: the tax imposed on the $i$-th player is calculated by the share he has won times the market-clearing price.